raphaelsty/cherche/docs/serialize/serialize.md

 Typically, we could pre-compute the document integration on google collab with a GPU before deploying our neural search pipeline on a CPU-based instance.

-When transferring the pipeline that runs on the GPU to a machine that will run it on the CPU, it will be necessary to avoid serializing the `retrieve.Encoder`, `retrieve.DPR`, `rank.DPR` and `rank.Encoder` with any `cuda` parameter set to `True`.
-These retrievers and folders will not be not be compatible if they have been initialized on a machine with a GPU.
+When transferring the pipeline that runs on the GPU to a machine that will run it on the CPU, it will be necessary to avoid serializing the `retrieve.Encoder`, `retrieve.DPR`, `rank.DPR` and `rank.Encoder`.
+These retrievers and rankers would not be compatible if we initialized them on GPU.
 We will have to replace the models on GPU to put them on CPU.
-You have to make sure that the package versions are strictly identical on both environments (GPU and CPU).
+We must ensure that the package versions are strictly identical in both environments (GPU and CPU).

 ### Saving on GPU